 The latest trend in live streaming is crowdsourcing.
 Technology platforms like Instagram and Facebook Live help delegates broadcast their personal experiences easily.
 Encourage attendees to broadcast their event experience and post it under a common hashtag so you can measure the results.

-While most trends focus on improving the attendee experience, this one is designed to benefit the event organizer.
+While most trends focus on improving the attendee experience, this one is designed to benefit the event organiser.
 With the right event tech, you can automate your manual planning tasks like data transfer, event publishing, and even new audience discovery.